Cuban black beans are my favorite style of beans to eat. These taste as good as they look and make for a great festive or everyday side dish.

 Prepare the Beans

-It's not required to soak the beans if you're cooking via instant pot but it's a habit for me and doesn't hurt so go ahead and soak overnight.
+It's not required to soak the beans if you're cooking via instant pot but it's a habit for me and doesn't hurt so go ahead and soak beans overnight in a large stock pot.

 Pre-mix the dry spices together in a small bowl.

-Pre-heat your Instant Pot on medium “saute” settings.
+Pre-heat your Instant Pot on medium “saute” settings which is the equivalent of medium heat for regular stove top.
 Add diced onions and saute 2-3 minutes.

 Add ¼ of the spice mix plus the garlic, mix well, and saute another 30 seconds.